Nifty October futures trade at discount

-Infosys, Tata Consultancy Services (TCS) and Tata Motors were the top traded individual stock futures contracts in F&O segment of NSE.
+Infosys, Tata Consultancy Services (TCS) and Wipro were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2022 F&O contracts will expire on 27 October 2022.